Battle of Himera (480 BC): Aftermath

 Gelo and Theron did not attack Rhegion or the Carthaginian territory in Sicily after the battle.
 Carthage initially manned the city walls and prepared for a Greek invasion of Africa, and did not renew the struggle either.
 Gelo offered mild terms to the Carthaginian embassy that arrived asking for a ceasefire.
 Carthage paid 2,000 silver talents as indemnity, erected two monuments in the memory of Himera, but lost no territory.
 Selinus and Rhegion also came to terms with Syracuse and Anaxilas married his daughter to Hieron I, brother of Gelo.
 The status quo before the battle was reestablished - Terrilus being the ultimate loser.
 Greek culture and trade flourished in Sicily.
 Gelo, Theron and Hieron built public buildings using the slaves and spoils gained from the battle, such as the Temple of Victory.
 An era of prosperity began, but infighting among the tyrants ensured that the peace was not unbroken.
 Carthage focused on expanding in Africa, leaving Sicily alone for 70 years.
 Apart from an obscure clash in 454 BC, the Greeks and Phoenicians left each other alone in Sicily.

 Himera remained in the possession of Akragas until 472 BC.
 Theron expelled the Ionians after they attempted a coup and settled the city with Dorian Greeks.
-By 466 BC, the Sicilian Greek cities had broken away from the dominions of Gelo and Theron and had overthrown the tyrants' heirs, so in place of three Greek power blocks dominating Sicily (those of Syracuse, Akragas and Rhegion), eleven bickering Greek commonwealths came into being by 461 BC.
-They continued the Ionic/Doric feud in full force in addition to threatening the native Sicilians.
+By 466 BC, the Sicilian Greek cities had broken away from the dominions of Gelo and Theron and had overthrown the tyrants' heirs, so in place of three Greek power blocs dominating Sicily (those of Syracuse, Akragas and Rhegion), eleven bickering Greek commonwealths came into being by 461 BC.
+They continued the Ionic/Doric feud in full force.
 Their actions ultimately led to the "Second Sicilian War" and the final destruction of Himera in 409 BC.

 2008 mass grave discovery

-During the construction of a railway extension in 2008, near the site of the ancient Greek colony of Himera, archeologists uncovered more than 10,000 burials.
+During the construction of a railway extension in 2008, near the site of the ancient Greek city of Himera, archeologists uncovered more than 10,000 burials.
 A number of those graves held the remains of 5th century BC soldiers.
 Researchers note that DNA sequencing determined that warriors who took part in second battle were mercenaries brought from as far as modern-day Ukraine and Latvia.